 The observed anisotropy is shaped by the two different mechanisms of particle acceleration.
 The impulsively accelerated particles in the reconnection layers emit mostly along $\vec{B}_0$, within an opening angle of $\theta \lesssim 30^\circ$ (this is a typical pitch angle of the particle when it escapes the reconnection layer).
 The impulsive acceleration along $\vec{B}_0$ dominates the emission around the characteristic energy $\epsilon \sim \sigma_0^2 \epsilon_0$.
 By contrast, the more energetic, stochastically accelerated, particles move preferentially at large pitch angles $\theta$.
 Their emission contributes to the spectrum at $\epsilon\gg \sigma_0^2 \epsilon_0$ and peaks at $\theta=\pi/2$.
 Note that most of the flare energy is emitted by the impulsively accelerated particles in the current sheets, and therefore peaks at small $\theta$.

-We have also calculated the produced radiation for the same flare model but in the strong cooling regime, with $\A\gg\sigma_0^{-1}$.
-Then stochastic acceleration is suppressed and, therefore, the radiation spectrum is suppressed at $\epsilon\gg \sigma_0^2\epsilon_0$.
+We have also calculated the produced radiation for the same flare model but in the strong-cooling regime, with $\A\gg\sigma_0^{-1}$.
+Then stochastic acceleration is suppressed, and therefore, the radiation spectrum is suppressed at $\epsilon\gg \sigma_0^2\epsilon_0$.
 Impulsive acceleration in the current sheets remains efficient and continues to generate radiation beamed along $\vec{B}_0$ at pitch angles $\theta \lesssim 30^\circ$.

 Figure~\ref{fig:rad_specs_s10} shows how the time-integrated radiation spectrum changes with $\A$.
 At low $\A$ the spectrum is very broad, with a weak contribution from the thermal plasma.
 The position of the high-energy cutoff $\epsilon_c$ scales approximately as $\A^{-2}$, as long as $\A<\sigma_0^{-1}$.
-In the strong cooling regime, there is an increasingly prominent emission from the thermal plasma, and the high-energy tail is limited to $\epsilon\lesssim \sigma_0^2\epsilon_0$.
+In the strong-cooling regime, there is an increasingly prominent emission from the thermal plasma, and the high-energy tail is limited to $\epsilon\lesssim \sigma_0^2\epsilon_0$.